 - Over 10 and 28 days instead of 30

 An exciting new telco on the block, OVO Mobile offers some simple, distinct plans that are sure to make a few people happy.
-OVO Mobile offers three different plans – $24.95, $34.95 and $44.95 in price.
-All have healthy amounts of data included, and all have unlimited calls and texts, but the value dramatically rises when you jump up into the higher plans.
+OVO Mobile offers five different plans, with the top three $24.95, $34.95 and $44.95 in price.
+All have healthy amounts of data included, and three have unlimited calls and texts, while the two ‘kids” plans have dollar-values attached and access to a free cyber safety account.
+The value dramatically rises when you jump up into the higher plans.
 For example, for $24.95 you’ll get 2GB of data, $34.95 will give you 8GB and $44.95 will give you a massive 12GB of data.

-The other four plans are a little bit more conventional with the standard procedure of increasing data with each plan.
-The most expensive plan – $60 over $28 days – has 10GB of data (with 1GB bonus data for a limited time).
+The other three plans are a little bit more conventional with the standard procedure of increasing data with each plan.
+The most expensive plan – $50 over $28 days – has 8.5GB of data.
 Another great bonus is that all of these plans have free music streaming until July 2017, as well as data rollover up to 15GB on all but the $10 plan.
 With these plans you also have the opportunity to bundle the plan with a phone from a choice of six.
 Just to recap, Optus has:

 - Surprisingly good-value plans